 For example, in many EHR systems physicians receive lots of information in their inbox.
 Messages include everything from patient questions, referral requests, and updates from specialists.

-While some of these messages require attention, others simply inform doctors that a patient’s status hasn’t changed.
-Realizing that doctors spend hours in their inbox each day, Fogg worked with the heads of clinical departments to ensure that primary-care physicians only get updates if there’s a negative result or a significant medication change for their patients.
+Some of these messages require attention.
+But others simply inform doctors that a patient’s status hasn’t changed.
+Realizing that doctors spend hours in their inbox each day, Fogg worked with the heads of clinical departments to make a change.
+Going forward, primary-care physicians only got updates if there was a negative result or a significant medication change for their patients.

-Similarly, Atrius Health found that primary care physicians were getting too many notifications for each patient visit.
-They re-designed their system to consolidate these notifications into a single dashboard where physicians can check a patient’s status.
+Atrius Health also found that primary care doctors were getting too many notifications for each patient visit.
+They re-designed their system to consolidate these notifications into a single dashboard where physicians can go to check a patient’s status.

-These types of simple technology solutions can optimize EHR use and make more efficient use of physicians’ time.
+These types of simple technology solutions can minimize time with the EHR and make more efficient use of physicians’ time.
 While doctors should pursue ongoing training in their chosen EHR system, they also need support from practices to be more efficient.

 Dr. Mark Casillas is an orthopedic surgeon who has embraced automated dictation at his practice in San Antonio.
 Casillas uses Mobius Scribe, a medical-grade dictation software, to dictate notes on his iPhone.
 Scribe immediately syncs with the EHR, so Casillas completes most of his clinical documentation during the patient encounter.